 She was an enigmatic character; on the one hand intelligent and well educated, on the other a ruthless military leader who fought numerous battles with the English as they tried to subdue Ireland.

-Her exploits made her an heroic figure and she went down in folklore as a symbol of Irish resistance to British rule.
+Her exploits made her a heroic figure and she went down in folklore as a symbol of Irish resistance to British rule.
 By extension, she also became a symbol for Ireland itself, dispossessed but never defeated and never resting until freedom was regained, no matter how much self-sacrifice that entailed for her.

 Pearse put Granuaile at the heart of the resistance

-This was the image of Granuaile and Ireland that Padraig Pearse wanted to project when he rewrote the lyrics to as a rallying call to Irish nationalists leading up the 1916 Easter Rising in Ireland.
+This was the image of Granuaile and Ireland that Padraig Pearse wanted to project when he rewrote the lyrics as a rallying call to Irish nationalists leading up to the 1916 Easter Rising in Ireland.

 Read the history of the song here; Óró Sé do Bheatha ‘Bhaile